SFDO-Tooling/MetaCI/docs/running_docker.rst

 Local Variables
 ---------------

 POSTGRES_USER:
-    Environment variable set in the docker-compose.yml file under the postgres service, represents database user.
-This value has already been configured for you unless you decide to reconfigure it.
+    Environment variable set in ``.env``, representing the database username.
+    This value defaults to ``metaci``.

 POSTGRES_PASSWORD:
-    Environment variable set in the docker-compose.yml file under the postgres service, represents database password.This database is configured with no password for development purposes so leave as is unless changing for production purposes.
+    Environment variable set in ``.env``, representing the database password.
+    This value defaults to ``metaci``.

 POSTGRES_DB:
-    Environment variable set in the docker-compose.yml file under the postgres service, represents database.
-This variable has already been set to the proper value `metaci` for the user.
+    Environment variable set in ``.env``, representing the database name.
+    This value defaults to ``metaci``.

-MetaCI needs a connection to the GitHub API to fetch repositories and create releases.
+MetaCI must authenticate with the GitHub API to fetch repositories and create releases.
-This can be set up using a personal GitHub account by setting GITHUB_USERNAME and GITHUB_PASSWORD, or using a GitHub App by setting GITHUB_APP_ID and GITHUB_APP_KEY.
+This can be set up for a GitHub user by setting GITHUB_USERNAME and GITHUB_PASSWORD, or for a GitHub App by setting GITHUB_APP_ID and GITHUB_APP_KEY.

 GITHUB_USERNAME:
     This represents the username of either the tester or service account configured for MetaCI